StanPlatinum/HYBRID/README.md

 # Detecting ROP (and other) attacks from outside

-Shortly, it is a method of detecting in-guest ROP attacks out-of-the-box, using Intel LBR.
+This is an in-guest ROP detection method out-of-the-box, using Intel LBR.
+Check our [paper](https://ieeexplore.ieee.org/document/9796471) for more details.

 --------------------------------------------------------------

 Usage:

-After make and make install, you (the clould provider) can use the commands in the folder which contains LibVMI-based programs to invoke your own CFI or other detection.
+After `make` and `make install`, you (as the cloud provider) could use the commands in the folder which contains LibVMI-based programs to invoke your own CFI or other detection.
 Other VMI-IDS approaches (e.g. CAPT and CMonitor) are also supported.

 Useful links: